 Join us for a special afternoon in celebration of Committee for Green Foothills’ 56-year legacy and two people who have dedicated their lives to protecting open space and connecting people to nature.
-Past honorees include Congresswoman Anna Eshoo, Congresswoman Jackie Speier, Congressman Pete McCloskey, California Coastal Commission chief Peter Douglas, and the famed musician Joan Baez.
-This year we honor two deserving individuals, retired General Manager of Midpeninsula Open Space District Steve Abbors and Founder and CEO of Outdoor Afro Rue Mapp.
+Past honorees include Congresswoman Anna Eshoo, Congresswoman Jackie Speier, Congressman Pete McCloskey, California Coastal Commission chief Peter Douglas, National Park Ranger and author Shelton Johnson, and the famed musician and activist Joan Baez.

 Retired Midpeninsula Open Space District General Manager

-Until his retirement at the end of 2017, Steve Abbors led Midpeninsula Open Space District’s extraordinary work to promote open space preservation and public restoration for a decade.
-Founded in 1972, this agency has protected more than 63,000 acres of public land and manages 26 open space preserves our region.
-Steve dedicated his career to public access to open space and connecting people to the ecosystems we all depend on.Some highlights of his career include securing over $300 million for land acquisition, restoration and public access, reconnecting the Amah Mutsun Tribal band to their ancestral lands on Mount Umunhum through a permanent conservation easement, and opening the Mount Umunhum to the public.
+Before his recent retirement, Steve Abbors spent a decade leading Midpeninsula Regional Open Space District (Midpen)’s extraordinary work to promote open space preservation and public restoration.
+Founded in 1972, Midpen has permanently protected more than 63,000 acres of public land and manages 26 open space preserves in our region.
+Career highlights include completing a 30-year Vision Plan with extensive public support resulting in $300 million for land acquisition, restoration and public access through Measure AA.
+He’s most proud of reconnecting the Amah Mutsun Tribal band to their ancestral lands on Mount Umunhum through a permanent conservation easement, and opening Mount Umunhum to the public.

 CEO and Founder of Outdoor Afro

-We hope you will join us Sunday, September 23, 2018 for wine and appetizers as we honor these two powerhouses in the national open space movement.
+We hope you will join us Sunday, September 23, 2018 for wine and hors d’oeuvres as we honor these inspirational leaders in the national open space movement.

 Can’t attend, but still want to support?
 Donate here